stitionai/devika/README.md

 1. **Preprocessing**: The input text (objective, conversation history, or project files) is preprocessed by removing stop words, tokenizing, and normalizing the text.
 2. **Keyword Identification**: Devika uses the BERT (Bidirectional Encoder Representations from Transformers) model to identify important keywords and phrases from the preprocessed text.
 BERT's pre-training on a large corpus allows it to capture semantic relationships and understand the significance of words in the given context.
 3. **Keyword Ranking**: The identified keywords are ranked based on their relevance and importance to the task at hand.
 Techniques like TF-IDF (Term Frequency-Inverse Document Frequency) and TextRank are used to assign scores to each keyword.
 4. **Keyword Selection**: The top-ranked keywords are selected as the most relevant and informative for the current context.
-These keywords are used to guide the research and information gathering process.
+These keywords are used to guide the research and information-gathering process.

 By extracting contextually relevant keywords, Devika can focus its research efforts and retrieve pertinent information to assist in the task completion.